ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/nfc/NFC.md

 ##### Parsing

-The class `mbed::nfc::ndef::MessageParser` parse a buffer of data in input and produces parsing events that are forwarded to its delegate.
+The class `mbed::nfc::ndef::MessageParser` parses a buffer of data in input and produces parsing events that are forwarded to its delegate.
 To help developers we offer a more integrated parser (`mbed::nfc::ndef::common::SimpleMessageParser`) that parses well known NFC types records such as Text, URI or Mime records and produces usable objects out of the box.

 ```
 #include "nfc/ndef/common/SimpleMessageParser.h"